Mad as a hatter: Early uses

 ODOHERTY (to both.): Mad as a hatter.
 Hand me a segar.Original text by Project Gutenberg.

-Canadian author Thomas Chandler Haliburton used the phrase twice in his 1835 book The clockmaker; or the sayings and doings of Samuel Slick of Slickville: "And with that he turned right round, and sat down to his map and never said another word, lookin' as mad as a hatter the whole blessed time" and "Father he larfed out like any thing; I thought he would never stop – and sister Sall got right up and walked out of the room, as mad as a hatter.
+Canadian author Thomas Chandler Haliburton misused the phrase twice in his 1835 book (though it may have been an accepted colloquial use) The clockmaker; or the sayings and doings of Samuel Slick of Slickville: "And with that he turned right round, and sat down to his map and never said another word, lookin' as mad as a hatter the whole blessed time" and "Father he larfed out like any thing; I thought he would never stop – and sister Sall got right up and walked out of the room, as mad as a hatter.
 Says she, Sam, I do believe you are a born fool, I vow."